SpineEventEngine/base/tools/errorprone-checks/README.md

 ```

 ## Spine Error Prone Checks Plugin
-Currently, the Spine Error Prone Checks are applied automatically to any project that uses
+Currently, the Spine-custom Error Prone checks are applied automatically to any project that uses
 [Spine Model Compiler](../model-compiler).

  The Error Prone Checks Plugin which is a part of the Model Compiler, performs all necessary